anaconda/anaconda-linter/README.md

 # Anaconda Linter

+Anaconda Linter is a utility to validate that a recipe for a conda package will render correctly, and has been filled out with the correct information.

-This package is currently a very rough draft of a pure Python linter specifically to make sure that packages' meta.yaml files adhere to certain Anaconda standards.
+The package is currently a very rough draft of a pure Python linter specifically to make sure that packages' meta.yaml files adhere to certain Anaconda standards.

 ## Installation